sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ## Decrypt raw data

-For groups this is the same way around like encrypting data.
+For groups this is the same way around as encrypting data.
 Every group member can encrypt the data.

 :::: tabs#p